 James has completed several demanding challenges since his retirement that have been documented both on screen and in his written accounts.
-From late 2005 to the beginning of 2006, James and his friend, Ben Fogle, completed The Race Across the Atlantic, an experience which was documented in the BBC/TwoFour television programme, Through Hell and High Water.
-Cracknell and Fogle also wrote a book about the race, titled The Crossing: Conquering the Atlantic in the World’s Toughest Rowing Race.
+From late 2005 to the beginning of 2006, James and his friend, Ben Fogle, completed The Race Across the Atlantic, where they placed first.
+The experience was documented in the BBC show Through Hell and High Water, and the pair wrote a book about the race, titled The Crossing: Conquering the Atlantic in the World’s Toughest Rowing Race.

 In 2010, James attempted to cross America by cycling, running, rowing and swimming from LA to New York in record time.
 It was during this trip that James suffered a near fatal accident after being struck from behind by a truck while cycling through Arizona.
 After a difficult six-month recovery period, James went to the Canadian Yukon, completing The Coldest Race on Earth.
-These stunning adventures transmitted as ‘Unstoppable: The James Cracknell Trilogy’ on Discovery.
+These stunning adventures transmitted as Unstoppable: The James Cracknell Trilogy on Discovery.

-Following this, James’s fronted a series for Discovery; ‘World’s Toughest Expeditions’ in 2012.
-The series saw James push himself to the limit of endurance by attempting to completed the 4 greatest adventures of our time.
+Following this, James’s fronted a series for Discovery; World’s Toughest Expeditions in 2012.
 A year later in 2013, James paired up with Ben Fogle yet again for the BBC documentary Ben & James Versus the Arabian Desert.

 Alongside this, James also starred in ITV’s new sports-science programme Eternal Glory, in which he competed against other former athletes and sports stars, showcasing his outstanding mental and physical dedication by making the final of the competition.
 Additionally, James is the BBC’s commentator for Rowing, and was heavily involved in the coverage for the Rio Olympics in 2016.

 James has held ambassadorial roles for brands across a wide range of industries.
-In 2016, he partnered with American Express in early 2016.
+In 2016, he partnered with American Express.
 Drawing on the brand’s 100 years of travel experience, the campaign will uncover the travel adventures and destinations that can be enjoyed by every generation; inspiring consumers with the exciting and adventurous travel opportunities that families can enjoy.
 He has also had partnerships with JML as the ambassador for Nutriblitzer and Awesome Gym, worked on the Dove Men + Care Father’s Day campaign and faced campaigns for Karrimor and Biosynergy.

-In April 2016, James was announced as the long-term ambassador for Renault.
-He supported Renault-featured events throughout the UK, including Men’s Health magazine’s ‘Survival of the Fittest’ races.
+The same year, James was announced as the long-term ambassador for Renault.
+He supported Renault-featured events throughout the UK, including Men’s Health magazine’s Survival of the Fittest races.
 In one of the first showings of this partnership, James filmed several daring idents with the Renault Kadjar around Snowdonia National Park, Wales, which aired on the Discovery Channel.

 James is leading the Policy Exchange’s work on obesity and physical activity and has been heavily involved in their report calling for sugary drinks to be taxed as part of a series of measures to combat rising levels of obesity.
 Following this, James appeared in The Secret Plan to Save Fat Britain: Channel 4 Dispatches.